lambdablockchain/lambda-node/doc/translation_process.md

 For quality assurance purposes, every proposed translation must be verified by a proofreader before it can be included in the BCHN software.
 To do so, you first need to obtain the proofreader permission for your language.
-Contact us if you are a member of the Bitcoin Cash community we can trust and you want to be a proofreader for a particular language.
+Contact us if you are a member of the Lambda community we can trust and you want to be a proofreader for a particular language.

 As a proofreader, you can click the checkmark to mark a translation as verified.